OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 #### Secure the Weakest Link

 This security principle states that the resiliency of your software against hacker attempts will depend heavily on the protection of its weakest components, be it the code, service or an interface.
-Therfore, identifying the wakest component and addressing the most serious risk first, until an acceptable level of risk is attained, is considered good security practice.
+Therefore, identifying the weakest component and addressing the most serious risk first, until an acceptable level of risk is attained, is considered good security practice.

 #### Leveraging Existing Components